Table of contents

 Keep the tone customer-focused, not punitive

-Even in the final demand letter, frame the situation as "we want to resolve this together" rather than "you have failed to pay."
-Customer-focused language preserves the relationship for future business and reduces the risk of dispute escalation.
+Frame every reminder as "let us make this easy together" rather than "you have failed to pay."
+Customer-focused language preserves the relationship for future business and reduces the risk of dispute or churn.

-Tone calibration across the AR collection sequence, from friendly to formal escalation.
+Tone calibration across the friendly payment reminder sequence.

-The single hardest part of writing collection emails is calibrating tone.
+The single hardest part of writing payment reminder emails is calibrating tone.
 Too soft and customers ignore the email; too aggressive and you burn the relationship.
-The tone-spectrum framework below maps the right tone to each stage of the AR collection sequence.
+The friendly framework below maps the right tone to each stage of the first 14 days past due.

 Pre-due (3-7 days before): Helpful and friendly.
 "Just a heads up..."
 Goal: confirm the invoice is on their radar.